Desmond's (department store): Locations as a single store

+1862 was the second year of the American Civil War and the 16th year that the US ruled California, Daniel Desmond arrived in the state via clipper ship via Cape Horn, Chile, as there was no transcontinental railroad.
+Los Angeles had a population of less than 4,500.

+In any case, the first store reportedly measured only a few square feet and Desmond was the only employee.
+Popular styles included tall, plush "toppers" that dandies wore, and wide-brimmed, flat-crowned "fiesta" hats popular with the Californio dones (gentlemen).
+Desmond was a member of the volunteer fire department.

+In Desmond's 1869 advertisements, Desmond claimed to be the only hat store in Los Angeles, filling "a want that has long been felt".

 In 1870 Desmond and other leading retailers moved to the Temple Block (Los Angeles) on Main Street.

 In 1882, Desmond moved to no. 4 North Spring St., leading other retailers in moving to a new central business district around First and Spring streets, which was, according to the Los Angeles Times in 1937, "the rendezvous for socialites from San Francisco to Baja California".
 Desmond's opened in the Nadeau Block there.

 In 1890, around the time that Los Angeles started horse-drawn streetcar service.
 Desmond moved his store to its fourth location, in the Bryson Block, 141 S. Spring St. at the northwest corner of 2nd St., which only ten years earlier had been considered "the country".

 In 1900, Desmond's moved to its fifth location at Third and Spring in the Ramona Block, home to the Hotel Ramona.

 In 1906, when it moved again across the street to the Douglas Building at 301 S. Spring St., its sixth home, as one of the largest retailers in Los Angeles at that time.
 Around this time Desmond's became a store of reference across Southern California, well known for a broad range of high quality men's attire.

 In 1915, Desmond's moved to its seventh location, a new two-story building on 553 S. Spring St., and added women's and boys' shops.
 The building was demolished in 1924 to make way for the Pacific Southwest Trust and Savings Bank.

-1924 flagship store

-In 1924, Desmond's moved to its eighth and final location as a single store at 616 Broadway, a street lined at that time with many other department stores such as The Broadway, May Company, the Fifth Street Store, Silverwoods, Bullock's, N. B. Blackstone, and Eastern Columbia.
+In 1924, Desmond's moved to its eighth and final location as a single store at 616 S. Broadway.
+Broadway was home to many other department stores at the time, including The Broadway, May Company, the Fifth Street Store, Silverwoods, Bullock's, N. B. Blackstone, and Eastern Columbia.
+Desmond's closed at this location in 1981.